 It really is my dream job!
 I caught the travel bug at a young age and have always spent a lot of time dreaming about places near and afar.
 This career has helped feed that need for travel and my endless appetite to learn more about the people and places I visit.
 It also allows me to be creative and pursue other interests such as photography which we feature on our Twitter account, @AAA_Travel.

-To learn more about AAA Diamond Ratings, visit AAA.com/Diamonds.
+To learn more about Diamond Ratings and search for Diamond Rated hotels and restaurants, visit AAA.com/Diamonds.